MetaFam/TheGame/docs/Guilding/what-why-how-of-your-dao.md

 > They might share goals, ambitions, ideology, or a problem.
 What is it?

-### How do members coordinate strategy, planning and direction?
+### How do members coordinate strategy, planning, and direction?

 > Where/how does the community coordinate so that the DAO can operate in a peer to peer way?